Azargaz/CRUD-practice-backend/README.md

 - DB_USER="your database username"
 - DB_PASS="your db user's password"
 - DB_NAME="your database name"
-- DB_SCHEMA="schema in which you have"
+- DB_SCHEMA="schema in which you have created test1 table"

 Then install dependencies with `npm install`, and finally run everything with command `npm start`.